Graduate Assistantships and Fellowships General Information

-Does this fact page tell me everything I need to know about NMU's English Graduate and Teaching Assistantships?
+Does this fact page tell me everything I need to know about NMU's English Graduate and Teaching Assistantships and Fellowships?

 No. This fact page simply skims over the vital points of the programs.
-If you have specific questions, call the Director of English Graduate Studies, Russ Prather, at firstname.lastname@example.org, or MFA Director, Jen Howard, at email@example.com.
+If you have specific questions, email the Director of English Graduate Studies, Russ Prather, at firstname.lastname@example.org, or MFA Director, Jen Howard, at email@example.com.

 What is a Graduate Assistantship?

-Assistants usually are given a one year contract that is renewable for one additional year.
-At the end of the second year, students who have not completed their degree will not be allowed to renew their assistantship.
+Assistants usually are given a one year contract, renewable for an additional academic year.
+At the end of the second year, MA students who have not completed their degree will not be allowed to renew their assistantship.
 Fellows are given a one year contract, renewable for an additional two academic years.